FAQ: What Biden did — and didn’t do — after U.S. report on Khashoggi’s killing by Saudi agents

 Read the intelligence report implicating Saudi Arabian Crown Prince Mohammed bin Salman in the killing of journalist Jamal Khashoggi

-The Trump administration had blocked the report’s release, as well as opposed any attempts to sanction or sideline the Saudi monarchy, one of world’s biggest customers for U.S. weapons contractors.
+The Trump administration had blocked the report’s release, as well as opposing any attempts to sanction or sideline the Saudi monarchy, one of world’s biggest customers for U.S. weapons contractors.
 Saudi Arabia has denied the crown prince had any involvement.

 The Biden administration, in contrast, has pledged to “recalibrate” relations.
 But Secretary of State Antony Blinken said Friday that the United States will not impose any direct punishment on the Saudi royal.
 The stated Biden calculus has been that Mohammed — the country’s 35-year-old de facto leader — is too valuable for U.S. strategic interests to risk losing as an ally.